 Some job duties of a forklift spotter include:

 Most construction job sites are noisy and it might be hard for others to hear you and make it difficult to communicate with your coworkers and other drivers.
 Spotter uses a variety of signals that prove to work better than voice commands in these instances.
 Before starting a spotting job, you should ensure that both you and the driver know the signals that will be used to communicate.
 These signals can include "back-up", "slow down", "move forward", "stop" and more.

-The need for spotters on a construction site extends far beyond just for a forklift.
+The need for spotters on a construction site extends far beyond forklifts to all heavy equipment.
 Many jobs can benefit from a spotter's help, including jobs that use aerial lifts, earthmovers, such as cranes and bulldozers, and any other heavy equipment where the driver may not be able to see clearly.
-Spotters are essential when you are working around overhead structures, steel columns, and most especially live power lines.
+Spotters are essential when you are working around overhead hazards including structures, steel columns, and most especially live power lines.